olsonbg/TraceHBonds/README.md

 =====

-A program for finding strings of hydrogen bonded atoms in a trajectory file generated from the _Discover_ molecular dynamics program.
+A program for finding strings of hydrogen bonded atoms in a trajectory file generated from the _Discover_ and _LAMMPS_ molecular dynamics program.

 ![Hydrogen bond strings, colored by chain length](/images/HydrogenBondStringsB.png?raw=true "Hydrogen Bond strings")